anchorvaultcoin-hash/anchor-vault-blog/README.md

 # AnchorVaultCoin Security Blog

-Real-world cryptocurrency theft cases, crypto wallet security, self-custody, phishing, scams, and practical security lessons for crypto users.
+Real cryptocurrency theft cases, simple explanations, and practical security lessons for crypto users.

-The **AnchorVaultCoin Security Blog** explains real cryptocurrency security incidents in clear, accessible language.
-Articles examine what happened, how users were exposed to risk, and what practical lessons can be learned from each case.
+The **AnchorVaultCoin Security Blog** covers real incidents involving stolen cryptocurrency, wallet security, phishing, scams, self-custody, custody risks, and other cryptocurrency security issues.

-The blog focuses on security issues affecting people who hold or use cryptocurrency, without unnecessary technical jargon.
+The purpose of the blog is to explain what happened in real cases, why users were exposed to risk, and what practical lessons can be learned from them — without unnecessary technical jargon.

-## Cryptocurrency Security Topics
+## Topics

 * Cryptocurrency security
 * Crypto wallet security
 * Self-custody
 * Private-key security
 * Hardware wallet security
-* Phishing and social engineering
+* Phishing
-* Cryptocurrency scams
+* Crypto scams
 * Cryptocurrency theft
 * Custody and counterparty risk
 * DeFi security